marsgokturk/gpt3-false-political-statement-detection/README.md

 ## Experiment Tracking

 We used [Weights & Biases](https://wandb.ai/site) for experiment tracking.
 OpenAI's integration with Weights & Biases allows for easy synchronization of experiment results.
 Our experiment results can be accessed in our [Weights & Biases project page](https://api.wandb.ai/links/mars-works/b6w8u2mi).

+## Acknowledgments

+We would like to express our sincere gratitude to Christopher Potts, the course professor of the Stanford Artificial Intelligence professional program: Natural Language Understanding XCS224U class.
+His exceptional teaching and guidance were instrumental in the successful completion of this project.
+We are also grateful to the course facilitators for their valuable support throughout the course.